Business insurance is designed to protect you from the everyday risks

 Your insurance needs are specific to your business.
 We'll help you understand why you need insurance and what type is best for your business.

 Here are the top five reasons why you might need insurance:

-5. You have substantial investments in equipment, property, or inventory.
 A retailer may hold a large amount of stock.
 An architect may invest in technology or equipment.
 A restaurant would invest in ovens.
-Whatever the case, an insurance policy that covers buildings, stock or contents makes for a prudent investment.
+Whatever the case, an insurance policy that covers contents, buildings or stock makes for a prudent investment.

 The three most popular types of insurance come in the following brackets:

 - Public liability insurance - £1 million to £10 million

 - Professional indemnity insurance - £50,000 to £2 million

 - Employers' liability insurance - £5 million to £10 million

 Business insurance is one of those things that no one really likes doing or to think about, but when you need it, you can't imagine what would have happened if you did not have it.

 Will subcontractors be covered on my Employers’ Liability Insurance?